One year on from the oft-delayed No Time To Die, we remember the long run-up to something quite unprecedented in the James Bond series – a finale.

 It’s the first time James Bond dies in a film, but this is explicitly not the same James Bond as the one in all the non-Craig films.
 He never has been, and the journey from not caring how his Martini is mixed to having a running gag about how important the 007 number feels like it happens in Mendes’ wild detours from the original disarmed and stripped-back reboot.
 What this instalment does is reconcile the two approaches with some much-needed emotional clarity.

-It also presents as a superficial and subversive homage to On Her Majesty’s Secret Service, (from the crossovers between Kleinman’s opening and Maurice Binder’s classic titles, to the reprise of Louis Armstrong’s gorgeous vocals over the end credits) but it’s still more a product of the blockbuster market in which it was created.
+As a homage to On Her Majesty’s Secret Service, (from the crossovers between Kleinman’s opening and Maurice Binder’s classic titles, to the reprise of Louis Armstrong’s gorgeous vocals over the end credits) it’s as superficial as it is subversive.
+Nevertheless, it’s more a product of the blockbuster market in which it was created.

-Of course, the biggest comparison for this era is Christopher Nolan’s Batman movies, which were themselves influenced by the Bond films that the director grew up watching.
+Of course, the biggest comparison for this era is Christopher Nolan’s Batman movies, in turn influenced by the Bond films that the director grew up watching.
 Having started somewhere close to Batman Begins in Casino Royale and touched some Dark Knight bases in Skyfall, No Time To Die handily maps onto the climactic tone of The Dark Knight Rises about a decade later and subverts that too.

 Films like Avengers: Endgame and Logan may also have been more recent comic-book-movie touchpoints for the dadding and dying that Bond does here, but the repeated explanations of the DNA-targeted virus acts as the subversion of the autopilot that saves Batman’s life in that earlier trilogy topper.

-By far the most expensive Bond movie ever made once all was said and done with the release delays, No Time To Die was also the biggest film of 2021 at the UK box-office (December’s Spider-Man: No Way Home only overtook it in February this year) and took a deflated but still strong $774m worldwide.
-Its critical and financial success completely vindicated Eon’s refusal to follow other studios in flogging their long-delayed films to streaming services.
+No Time To Die was also the biggest film of 2021 at the UK box-office (December’s Spider-Man: No Way Home only overtook it in February this year).
+With all the release delays, it’s also by far the most expensive Bond movie ever, but its $774m worldwide total was a strong result after cinemas reopened.
+Its critical and financial success totally vindicated Eon’s refusal to follow other studios in flogging their long-delayed films to streaming services.
 Plus, it shores up the series as a big-screen draw, anticipating what must be another long wait for the next instalment.

 A year later, the film still carries these feelings along with it, but it will continue to grow out of this as time goes by.
 It’s as flawed as any of the Craig Bond movies after Casino Royale, but it’s got lots more fun stuff in there too.
 And with all its exhausting and epic scale, there’s real value in a proper ending to this chapter for Bond on screen.